osmosis-labs/mesh-security/docs/ibc/Staking.md

 validator, which iterates over all liens to find the sum of max slashing, will be blocked until the first transaction completes.
 We cannot actually block (or wait) transactions in this way, so we must return an error for the second transaction.

+### Idea: Approximating Locks

+Holding an actual lock on `vault::lien(user, external-staking)` makes the inter-contract communication rather more complex.
+This means, that in addition to the call from vault -> external-staking to stake virtual tokens, we would require that the external-staking contract **always** calls this contract back either with a commit or rollback associated with that exact lock (we must store the value pending in vault to not trust the external-staking contract too much).

+In this case, we look to approximate the lock by a series of writes that guarantee the invariant is maintained.

+- Preparing Phase: `vault::lien(user, external-staking) += X`
+- Commit: do nothing (no message)
+- Rollback: (call release_lien) `vault::lien(user, external-staking) -= X`

+The principle questions we need to answer to prove this is safe is:

+- Can we guarantee that the rollback will never fail?
+- Is there any transaction that would be valid after the preparing phase, but not after the rollback?

+For the first one, since the increment is held by our the `external-staking` contract, by correct rules of not releasing until the IBC Ack, we can guarantee that lien is still held and able to be decremented.

+For the second one, the case is some transition that would be effectively using a "Phantom Read" to be valid.
+I will review the possible transactions on the vault:

+- `bond` - increases collateral
+- `unbond` - decreases collateral after comparing to max(liens)
+- `stake_remote` - sends call to stake after comparing to max(liens)
+- `stake_local` - sends call to stake after comparing to max(liens)
+- `release_local_stake` - reduces lien and adjusts max_lien, slashable
+- `release_remote_stake` - reduces lien and adjusts max_lien, slashable

+Many of these will return errors if the lien is too large to permit said operation.
+But via inspection, none would succeed with a larger lien that would not with a smaller one.
+However, this is not a proof, and based on the actual implementation of the vault contract rather than any protocol guarantees.

 ## Protocol Implementation

 The messages can be defined as follows: